the-teachingRSE-project/competencies/competencies.md

-    Greater focus on reusability/sharing but likely not part of project aims.& May be looking to develop reusable shareable outputs but likely case-by-case basis.& Focus on quality and practices, reusability/packaging driven by project needs and spec.& May provide policies on sharing and reuse of software.
+    Greater focus on reusability/sharing but likely not part of project aims.& May be looking to develop reusable shareable outputs but likely case-by-case basis.& Focus on quality and practices, reusability/packaging driven by project needs and spec.& Should provide policies on sharing and reuse of software.
 May be driven by funder requirements/policies.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     MOD&